 1. EXECUTIVE SUMMARY 1.1 The Integration Joint Board (IJB) was required to produce a set of annual accounts for 2022-23.
 These accounts were produced within the statutory timescale and have been subject to independent audit by the Integration Joint Board's external auditors, Audit Scotland.
-1.2 The external auditor is required to report on certain matters arising to those charged with governance in sufficient time to enable appropriate action to be taken before the financial statements are approved and certified.
-The audit process has been completed and Audit Scotland have issued an unqualified independent auditor's report.
-1.3 As part of the independent audit there were some minor presentational changes required and these have been updated in the final accounts.
-There are no changes to the overall financial position reported to the Performance and Audit Committee in
+1.2 with governance in sufficient time to enable appropriate action to be taken before t financial statements are approved and certified.
+The audit process has be completed and Audit Scotland have issued an unqualified independent audito report.
+1.3